envato-archive/guide/README.md

 `html_injection.rb`

 ### Permissions
-It is possible to restrict access to a Structure, Component or even at the Scenario level.
+It is possible to restrict access to a Document, Structure or even at the Scenario level.
 The 3 types of access are `public`, `unpublished` and `restricted`.
 Access depends on setting up your authorisation and authentication system.

 Example